sls33/Suda/README.md

 bash run_psi_to_share_using_files_test.sh
 ```

+The running results are stored in the result/CFIX_ps.txt, result/CFIX_pc.txt for the Character Font Images dataset, and result/SVHN_ps.txt, result/SVHN_pc.txt for the SVHN dataset.

 # Efficiency of secure training

 Evaluate the performance of secure training using the outputs of secure data alignment.